uniswapfoundation/v4-template/README.md

 ### Local Development (Anvil)

-Because v4 exceeds the bytecode limit of Ethereum and it's *business licensed*, we can only deploy & test hooks on [anvil](https://book.getfoundry.sh/anvil/).
+Because v4 depends on TSTORE and its *business licensed*, you can only deploy & test hooks on [anvil](https://book.getfoundry.sh/anvil/)

 ```bash
 # start anvil